Tuesday, August 30, 2011

 Thursday, August 25, 2011

-Joe's boasts an extensive drink menu, I decided on a Dark N Stormy ($8), with Goslings Rum and Ginger Beer, always a dependable choice.
-To begin the table shared a Maryland Lump Crab Cake ($10.99) - they do it up right with quality crab meat and barely enough breading to hold it together, and serve it with lightly dressed cole slaw and zesty tartar sauce.
-Lunch options delighted the group as a whole, everyone cleaned their plates.
-I was impressed with my Ahi Tuna Salad ($16.99), the inherent freshness and overall execution was spot on.
+Joe's boasts an extensive drink menu, I decided on a classic Dark N Stormy ($8) with Goslings Rum and Ginger Beer.
+To begin the table shared a Maryland Lump Crab Cake ($10.99) - they do it up right with quality crab meat and barely enough breading to hold it together.
+It is served with lightly dressed cole slaw and zesty tartar sauce.
+I was delighted with my Ahi Tuna Salad ($16.99), the inherent freshness and overall execution was spot on.
 The sashimi tuna graced by a sesame seed crust achieved a perfect sear and was drizzled with just enough spicy aioli.
-Fresh salad greens were lightly dressed in an herb vinaigrette, topped with ripe avocado and red onions.
-Joe's American Bar and Grill is a local chain with nine locations in the greater Boston area.
+Fresh salad greens were lightly dressed in an herb vinaigrette topped with ripe avocado and red onion.
+Joe's is a local chain with nine locations in the greater Boston area.
 Serving straightforward comfort food in an upbeat all-American atmosphere, the Newbury Street location is likely a safe bet for lunch if you're in the area.

 Wednesday, August 24, 2011